Table of content

 - Revenue streams

 The business model canvas was designed to help existing businesses to strategize operations between various stakeholders.
 It was never meant to be a tool for a lean startup.

 Meanwhile, the Lean Canvas adopts the same structure from the business model canvas but makes the following changes to the columns:

 - Key resources → Metrics

-- Customer relationships → Unfair advantage
+- Value proposition → Unfair advantage

 By amending the 4 columns, the canvas is now an actionable document for startups.
-Instead of being used for strategic alignments, the lean canvas is now suited for actionable approaches in validating ideas, measuring, and determining the startup’s edge.
+Instead of being used for strategic alignments, the Lean Canvas is now suited for actionable approaches in validating ideas, measuring, and determining the startup’s edge.

-- Concise - It isn’t cluttered with unnecessary information.
+It isn’t cluttered with unnecessary information.
 Just plain, simple ideas that are straight to the point.